kaaengine/kaa/docs/reference/geometry.rst

 .. class:: BoundingBox(min_x, min_y, max_x, max_y)

     Represents a rectangular bounding box.
-Bounding box is always aligned with bot x and y axis.
+Bounding box is always aligned with x and y axis.
 Bounding boxes are being used when querying for nodes on scene.
 Constructor accepts four parameters, which determine the bounding box x and y limits.
 You can also construct the BoundingBox using helper methods :meth:`BoundingBox.single_point` and :meth:`BoundingBox.from_points`